strangerstudios/pmpro-state-dropdowns/readme.txt

 Not all countries may be fully supported regarding the State/Province list.
 If you find a fault with your country's State/Province list, please post it in the GitHub issue tracker here: https://github.com/strangerstudios/pmpro-state-dropdowns/issues

 == Changelog ==
+= 0.5.2 - 2025-06-26 =
+* BUG FIX: Fixed an issue where the state dropdown will not be highlighted when the checkout form is submitted with an empty state field. #70 (@dwanjuki)
+* BUG FIX: Fixed localized state strings with extra spaces. #72 (@mircobabini)

 = 0.5.1 - 2025-03-14 =
 * BUG FIX/ENHANCEMENT: Updated the billing country text field to have styling consistent with PMPro v3.1+. #65 (@andrewlimaza)
 * BUG FIX/ENHANCEMENT: Now retaining shipping state and country values when a checkout submission fails. #68 (@dwanjuki)